loderunner/scrt-yum/README.md

 To install `scrt` using `yum`,

-Add `scrt` repository by creating the following file at `/etc/yum.repos.d/scrt.repo`:
+Add `scrt` repository by creating a file at `/etc/yum.repos.d/scrt.repo` with the following contents:

 ```conf
 [scrt]